RishabhRaj43/Diwali-Sales-Analysis/README.md

 # Diwali Sales Analysis

-Overview
+**Overview**

 This project provides an analysis of sales data for Diwali.
 It includes visualizations and insights to understand sales patterns, customer behavior, and product performance during the Diwali season.

 **Features**

-Data visualization of sales trends
+-Data visualization of sales trends
-Analysis of top-selling products
+-Analysis of top-selling products
-Customer segmentation insights
+-Customer segmentation insights
-Comparison of sales across different regions
+-Comparison of sales across different regions

 **Technologies Used**